jomayer/SMuRF/README.md

 # SMuRFS
 <h1> The SMuRFS algorithm </h1>

+<b> Date: </b> 1/25/2017

 <b> Authors: </b> Joshua Mayer, Raziur Rahman, Souparno Ghosh, Randip Pal

 <b> Platform: </b> R Version 3.3.2

 <b> Required packages: </b>  partykit, Formula, strucchange, matrixStats

+<b> Maintainer: </b> Joshua Mayer <emph> joshua.mayer@ttu.edu </i>

+<b> Description </b> The following is the function to run the Sequential Multi Response Feature Selection (SMURFS).
+The function selects a subset of features of size <emph> mtry </emph> and a bootstrap sample of size <emph> n </emph>, grows a tree from those features and that bootstrap sample using the conditional inference framework (Hothornet <i> et al. </i>, 2006), then selects the features that are significant at any node of the tree.
+Features that are not selected are tested on a test set that is a subset of the data.
+Features that fail the second test are removed from consideration.
+After <i> ntree </i> iterations the features that survive are the selected features.

+<h2> Usage </h2>

 <b> Inputs </b>